What is a geolocation session and how is it counted?

-The table below illustrates how different visitor interactions impact the session count on a website with geotargeted content:
+The table below shows how different visitor actions affect the session count:

 ScenarioSession Count